inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L45
 S:Dear Sylvia,
  :
- :    I wonder if my sister talked to you on Sunday of the :thirty things we wanted to do this summer?
+ :I wonder if my sister talked to you on Sunday of the :thirty things we wanted to do this summer?
 We were trying :all the spring season at school to secure a supply of sim- :ple but strong materials for a camp in the valley.
  :
- :    It struck me as we were taking a walk down the street :that we would surely be unable to do as we stated unless you :took a sudden notion to help.
+ :It struck me as we were taking a walk down the street :that we would surely be unable to do as we stated unless you :took a sudden notion to help.
 It seemed to me on second :thought we should give thanks to you for giving tongue to our :wishes last winter, for you turned the folks in our favor.
  :
- :    My sister was saying that girls from twenty states had :signed our pledge, so we are united.
+ :My sister was saying that girls from twenty states had :signed our pledge, so we are united.
 Though this is off the :subject, I saw a pretty yellow and silver dress within a win- :dow on Main Street toward our corner.
 Would you think it